Dan-Krod/PLC-programming/lab_work_3/assignment/lab_3_assignment.md

 Develop a traffic light control system in **SIMATIC STEP 7**, using memory blocks and timer functions.
 Configure relevant memory regions and simulate sequential light transitions using **S7-PLCSIM**.
 Timer types applied include **S_PULSE** and **S_ODT**.

-All source materials, screenshots, logic diagrams, and symbolic address mappings are located in the `src/` folder.
+_All reference files (program listings, tables, logic expressions, screenshots) are provided in the `src/` folder._

 ---